ITensor/website/docs/cppv3/classes/fermion.md

-# Spinless and SpinlessSite
+# Fermion and FermionSite

-The Spinless class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites to be of type SpinlessSite, representing a spinless particle with maximum site occupancy of one (a fermion or "hard-core" boson).
+The Fermion class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites to be of type FermionSite, representing a spinless particle with maximum site occupancy of one (a fermion or "hard-core" boson).

-The SpinlessSite class can also be used to create custom SiteSets which mix SpinlessSites with other types of sites.
+The FermionSite class can also be used to create custom SiteSets which mix FermionSites with other types of sites.

-A Spinless site set (and SpinlessSite) accepts the optional named argument "ConserveNf" which is true by default and will make the quantum numbers carried by a SpinlessSite include the particle number.
+A Fermion site set (and FermionSite) accepts the optional named argument "ConserveNf" which is true by default and will make the quantum numbers carried by a FermionSite include the particle number.
 If set to false, the quantum numbers will only reflect the particle number modulo 2 (the "parity").

-Spinless and SpinlessSite are defined in the file "itensor/mps/sites/spinless.h"
+Fermion and FermionSite are defined in the file "itensor/mps/sites/fermion.h"

 ## Synopsis

-    auto sites = Spinless(100);
+    auto sites = Fermion(100);

     auto N_3 = sites.op("N",3);

     auto A_4 = sites.op("A",4);

-    //Make a Spinless site set which only conserves parity auto psites = Spinless(100,{"ConserveNf",false});
+    //Make a Fermion site set which only conserves parity auto psites = Fermion(100,{"ConserveNf",false});

-## States of a SpinlessSite
+## States of a FermionSite

 * `"Emp"` &mdash; the vacuum (empty) state

 * `"Occ"` &mdash; the occupied state (one particle)

-## Operators Provided by SpinlessSite
+## Operators Provided by FermionSite

 * `"N"` &mdash; the density operator @@\hat{n}@@